dan7800/swen343-human-resources/README.md

 ## Installation

-    Clone the repo and to install all dependencies run: npm install
+    Clone the repo, navigate to the cloned repo, and to install all dependencies run: npm install

     Then to run our server:
     node server.js
-    visit localhost:3000

-## API
+    Finally, visit http://localhost:8002 to access our web application.